c-mons/librespot/README.md

 closed-source libspotify.
 Additionally, it will provide extra features which are not available in the official library.

+## Build
+Built for Raspberry Pi Zero with PulseAudio backend.

 ## Building
 Rust 1.15.0 or later is required to build librespot.